MikadoAPP/mikado/README.md

   - `command`: The command to execute.
   - `cwd`: The directory from which to execute it (optional).
   - `env`: A hash of environment variables (if specified, it overwrites the existing ones, if not the processes own are used (optional).
+  - `uid`: Sets the user identity of the process.
+  - `gid`: Sets the group identity of the process.
   - **TODO**: `id`: If specified, this should be the unique id of this execution, if not specified one should be identified and added.
   - **TODO**: `action`: Can be one of `start`, `kill`, or `write`.
 Defaults to `start`.
   - **TODO**: `input`: If action is `kill` this is the string of the signal to send to the child.
 If action is `write` this will be written to